When searching for HR software solutions, it’s easy to run across many different acronyms describing Human Resource systems. What do they really mean?

-Let our experts match you with the perfect HR software vendor today!
+Let our HR experts match you with the perfect HRIS software vendor today!

 Technical professionals who originally designed the software and computing apparatus used slightly more descriptive and disparate terms to describe their work.
 Personnel software, Human Resources database and background check systems were all terms once used, but these days are seen as smaller, interlocking pieces of a more overarching collection of systems known as HRIS, HRMS or HCM.
 Marketers have taken to using these terms as they sound more sophisticated and give the impression of a complete package, rather than just “Employee Software” which may only handle a few aspects of hiring, tracking, management, payroll and the remaining myriad of applications within a workforce.

 Despite the three terms often being used interchangeably, HRMS can sometimes be viewed as more comprehensive than HRIS or HCM systems.
 This possibly stems from HRIS originally being viewed as a system of interconnected databases, and HRMS landing a level above those interconnected databases that integrated further software solutions for personnel management.
 As time goes on, many distributors and authors of HRIS and HCM are simply rebranding themselves as HRMS without changing the product, thereby giving the impression that the three terms are truly interchangeable in the current environment.